Discover Sign Language

 This lesson teaches signs for additional time frames such as yesterday, today, and tomorrow.
 You will learn signs for indoor and outdoor activities.
 Then, you will learn signs for your opinion, so you can explain which activities you like and don't like.
 You will also learn about CODAs—a group of hearing people unique to the Deaf community.

-Erin Trimble
+Erin McHenry

 Instructor Interaction: The instructor looks forward to interacting with learners in the online moderated discussion area to share their expertise and answer any questions you may have on the course content.